ToniPortal/YtbDownload-Electron/README.md

 ### `npm run build`

-For building application in realease !
+For building application in release !

 ## Built With